georgia-martinez/lampi-looper/Courseware/04.03_Set_Up_Mqtt_Broker/README.md

 Please refer to the "Configuring Bridges" section of [mosquitto.conf](http://mosquitto.org/man/mosquitto-conf-5.html).

-Use a text editor running as sudo to create a file at `/etc/mosquitto/conf.d`, example:
+Use a text editor running as sudo to create a file at `/etc/mosquitto/conf.d`, namd `lampi_bridge.conf`:

 ```
-lamp$ sudo nano /etc/mosquitto/conf.d/bridging.conf
+lamp$ sudo nano /etc/mosquitto/conf.d/lampi_bridge.conf
 ```

 Edit the file to add the following lines: